LokeshBadisa/GPU-Setup/README.md

 # GPU-Setup: CUDA11.7
-This Repository guides you with setting up NVIDIA-GPU on your PC.
+This Repository guides you with setting up NVIDIA-GPU on your PC.<br>
-By the time this repository is up, Pytorch supports CUDA11.7(Latest).
+By the time this repository is up, Pytorch supports CUDA11.7 and CUDA11.6 in GPU domain.So, this considers CUDA11.7.

 Steps:<br>
 1.Run 1.sh: